 Storing bacon in the fridge is one of the best ways.
 Bacon can be kept at an average temperature of 40F with less chance of degrading.

-- Cooked Bacon: You should store cooked bacon in an airtight container or freezer bag to ensure there will be no leaks.
-By doing this, you can have bacon ready to reheat whenever you need it.
+- Cooked Bacon: You should store cooked bacon in an airtight container/freezer bag to ensure there will be no leaks and extend the cooked bacon’s shelf-life in the fridge.
+Also, by doing this, you can have bacon ready to reheat whenever you need it.

 - Opened Bacon: After opening the bacon, you can make use of the package to store the bacon in the fridge.
 In addition, you can also cover the bacon with plastic wrap or aluminum foil.
 This way helps bacon stay fresh for about 1 or 2 weeks, and remember that you should not use bacon that is out of date.